mdn/content/files/en-us/web/html/element/template/index.md

 ## Avoiding DocumentFragment Pitfalls

-When passed a {{domxref("DocumentFragment")}} value, [Node.appendChild](en-US/docs/Web/API/Node/appendChild) and related methods will move only the *child nodes* of that value into the target node.
+When passed a {{domxref("DocumentFragment")}} value, {{domxref("Node.appendChild")}} and similar methods will move only the *child nodes* of that value into the target node.
 Thus, it is usually preferable to attach event handlers to a DocumentFragment's children, rather than to the DocumentFragment itself.

 Consider the following HTML and JavaScript: